Roundups|February 28, 2026|Francis

-Most weight loss apps charge $20 to $50 per month.
+Most weight loss apps charge around $5 to $30 per month.
 That adds up to hundreds of dollars a year for features you might not even use.
-The good news is that several of the best free weight loss apps actually work well enough to get results without opening your wallet.
-I tested and compared seven apps that offer genuinely useful free tiers, from calorie trackers to AI coaching tools.
+The good news is that several weight loss apps work well enough on their free tier to get results without opening your wallet.
+I tested and compared seven that offer genuinely useful free versions, from calorie trackers to built-in phone health dashboards.
 Here is what each one does well, where it falls short, and which one fits your situation.
+I also added a bonus pick at the end for anyone who has tried the free route and bounced off it.

 A quick note on what "free" means here.
 Some apps are completely free.
 Others use a freemium model where the basic version costs nothing but premium features require a subscription.
 I have noted the differences for each one.